yuxing26liu/Power-Outage-Predictor/.ipynb_checkpoints/index-checkpoint.md

 > **alternative hypothesis (H₁):** RMSE for South is greater than RMSE_ENC, meaning the model performs worse for the South.

 To test this, we compute the observed difference Δ_obs = RMSE_South − RMSE_ENC on the held‐out test set.
 We then randomly permute the “region” labels among the test examples 1,000 times, recomputing Δ_perm = RMSE_perm_South − RMSE_perm_ENC for each shuffle to build a null distribution.
 The one‐sided p‐value is the fraction of Δ_perm ≥ Δ_obs.
 If p < 0.05, we reject H₀ and conclude a significant fairness gap; otherwise, we fail to reject H₀, indicating no evidence that the model’s error is systematically higher for South.
+<iframe
+  src="assets/fairness_rmse_hist.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>
+Here, we compared RMSE for “South” versus “East North Central” outages.
+Our **null hypothesis** was that RMSE_South = RMSE_ENC (no difference), and the **alternative hypothesis** was RMSE_South > RMSE_ENC (worse performance for South).
+After computing Δ_obs = RMSE_South − RMSE_ENC and running 1 000 label‐permutations to build a null distribution of Δ_perm, we found that Δ_obs fell well within the bulk of Δ_perm and the one‐sided p‐value was much greater than 0.05.
+In other words, the observed RMSE gap could easily occur by chance, so we fail to reject H₀.
+Thus, there is no evidence that our model’s error is significantly higher for South compared to East North Central.